 This is the perfect gingerbread house icing recipe, especially when making a graham cracker gingerbread house!
 I’ve tried several, including royal icing recipes, that require meringue powder or egg whites but found this recipe with 2 simple ingredients to be just as sturdy.

-I love this recipe because I can quickly whip up more as needed if one of my kids needs more but I can also use the leftovers to drizzle on top of my favorite Christmas cookies!
+I love this recipe because I can quickly whip up more as needed if one of my kids needs more but I can also use the leftovers to drizzle on top of my favorite Christmas cookies or gingerbread cookies!
 It tastes similar to a classic powdered sugar icing which is great if you plan on eating your house!

-Tips on How to Make Icing for Gingerbread House
+How to Make Gingerbread House Icing

 - The icing acts as glue for the gingerbread house pieces so you’ll need it to be thicker than traditional powdered sugar icing.